 This e-guide uniquely describes how to customize a flexible TMB hiking itinerary, using local transportation options along the route to skip or shorten harder days, avoid bad weather, or hike either most of the TMB or just a section of it.
 It provides expert advice on planning and preparing for a TMB trek—right down to gear tips and what you need to know to be safe—and day-to-day itinerary options on the first nine of the TMB’s 11 stages.
 This is not a guide to trekking the entire Tour du Mont Blanc, but a road map for anyone, including a group with mixed abilities and stamina, to craft the perfect customized plan for one of the world’s great treks.

 Read my blog story about my family’s TMB trek, “Hiking the Tour du Mont Blanc at an 80-Year-Old Snail’s Pace” which has dozen of photos and requires a paid subscription to read in full; or see my story “The Best Plan for Hiking the Tour du Mont Blanc,” which is free for anyone to read.

 Purchase this e-guide NOW to begin planning your trek on the incomparable Tour du Mont Blanc!

 Add These Expert E-Guides to Your Order!

-This e-guide bundle gives you a nearly 25% discount on three popular e-guides to beginner-friendly trips: “The Best First Backpacking Trip in Yosemite,” “The Best First Backpacking Trip in the Grand Canyon,” and “The Perfect Plan for Hiking the Tour du Mont Blanc,” a combined $50.85 value.
-The Tour du Mont Blanc e-guide provides expert advice and uniquely describes how to customize a flexible itinerary for …
+This e-guide bundle gives you a nearly 25% discount on three popular e-guides: “The Best First Backpacking Trip in Yosemite,” “The Best First Backpacking Trip in the Grand Canyon,” and “The Perfect Plan for Hiking the Tour du Mont Blanc,” a combined $57.85 value.
+The Tour du Mont Blanc e-guide provides expert advice and uniquely describes how to customize a …

 Looking for the complete Yosemite backpacking trip?
 This 74-mile hike south of Tuolumne Meadows hits iconic, must-see features in Yosemite’s backcountry as well as some of its most remote and lonely wilderness.